trust-mfn-berlin/animals-as-objects/vault/material.feeding-list-1945.md

 >
 >signed.

-[^1]: Cf. Katharina Heinroth, report on the period from 01.01.1948 to 31.12.1950 at the general assembly of the stock association of the Berlin Zoological Garden (Actien-Verein des Zoologischen Gartens Berlin), 21.05.1951, AZGB; Heinroth, Katharina. _Mit Faltern begann's.
+[^1]: Cf. Katharina Heinroth, report on the period from 01.01.1948 to 31.12.1950 at the general assembly of the stock association of the Berlin Zoological Garden (Actien-Verein des Zoologischen Gartens Berlin), 21.05.1951, AZGB; Heinroth, Katharina. _Mit Faltern begann’s.
 Mein Leben mit Tieren in Breslau, München und Berlin_.
 Munich: Kindler, 1979: 169-170.

 [^2]: Cf. K. Heinroth to U. Bergman, 07.03.1950, AZGB N 4/12.